This is a list of all free radical and radiation biology courses. For more information, see Free Radical and Radiation Biology.

 Emerging concepts in the biological effects of radiation and cancer biology; current topics in journal club format.

-Chemistry of free radicals, related oxidants, and antioxidants; antioxidant (redox) enzymes--their structure, biochemical function, regulation, and function in redox biology; targets of oxidants--lipids, proteins, DNA; redox biology of health (infants to healthy aging) and disease (cancer, cardiovascular disease, diabetes, neurodegenerative diseases).
-Offered fall semesters of even years.
+Chemistry of free radicals, related oxidants, and antioxidants; antioxidant (redox) enzymes—their structure, biochemical function, regulation, and function in redox biology; targets of oxidants—lipids, proteins, DNA; redox biology of health (infants to healthy aging) and disease (cancer, cardiovascular disease, diabetes, neurodegenerative diseases).
+Offered spring semesters of even years.
 Prerequisites: BIOC:3120 or CHEM:2210.

-Fundamental aspects of oncology at the cellular and molecular levels; mechanisms of cancer initiation and progression, oncogene action, DNA damage and repair, carcinogenesis by radiation, chemicals, viruses; tumor immunology, anticancer therapies.
-Offered spring semesters of odd years.
+Fundamental aspects of oncology at cellular and molecular levels; mechanisms of cancer initiation and progression, oncogene action, DNA damage and repair, carcinogenesis by radiation, chemicals, viruses; tumor immunology, anticancer therapies.
+Offered spring semesters.
 Requirements: strong basic science background.
 Same as PATH:7001.